 The AMRC with Boeing is dedicated to working with manufacturing businesses, from global aerospace giants to local SMEs.
-We work with around 70 member companies which pay an annual fee to access our resources and expertise, and which help determine our research programme.
+Businesses can work with us on a one-off project, or join us as a member for long-term collaboration.

-We also work with many other companies and institutions on individual research projects.
+We also work with many other companies and institutions on individual research and business support projects.

 Research projects fall into three categories:

-- Innovative projects carried out on behalf of the partnership, with results presented to all partners.
-These projects are usually funded by EPSRC, the European Framework Programme, or other external body, and may involve collaboration with external research and industrial partners.
+- Innovative projects into technologies and processes at earlier stage of development.
+These projects are usually funded by EPSRC, the Technology Strategy Board, European Commission or other external body, and may involve collaboration with external research and industrial partners.